Watch the recorded webinar “Online Leadership Presence for Women”

 We hear that a lot from women as they try to grow their careers.
 They want to come across as professional.
 But they don’t want to lose their personality.
 They especially don’t want to come across like a man.
-At Speechworks, we have been coaching women to be more effective communicators for more than 25 years.
+At Speechworks, we have been coaching women to be more effective communicators for 35 years.

 Here are five fundamentals that are key to effective leadership communication for today’s professional woman.

 Both women and men ramble on or talk around the point before eventually getting to it.
 I was working with a marketing executive at a large insurance firm a few years ago.
 We were talking about getting to the point sooner than later when answering questions.
 She said, “That sounds just like my husband.
 He tells me, ‘Baby, quit circling the airport and land the darn plane!’”
 Of course, this is not just an issue with women.

 Women can be better than men if they learn how to focus their message.
 Simplify and clarify your message by focusing on three core ideas.